There is only one thing that makes a dream impossible to achieve: the fear of failure – Paulo Coelho

 On the other hand, winters are a completely different story.
 Montreal has very harsh, stormy, and cold winters compared to Toronto.
 Montrealers are used to this type of weather and dress accordingly.
 They manage to have a lot of fun, despite the cold, whether it’s skiing, ice skating, or tubing!
 And if you think the weather stops the city from hosting festivals, you would be wrong!

 Winner: Toronto!
 Montreal is located north of Toronto, making it colder all year long, especially during winter.
+But no worries with these winter must haves, it will be a breeze!.
 If you are a winter lover, then maybe Montreal is more for you!

 Winner: Montreal!
 Not only is the crime rate cut in half compared to Toronto, but it’s also safer to walk alone during the daytime and at night!